Nurse Practitioner and Doctor

 The word “doctor” actually comes from the Latin term docere, meaning “to teach.”
-The Merriam-Webster Online Dictionary defines the word as, “a learned or authoritative teacher; a person who has earned one of the highest academic degrees conferred by a university.”
+The Merriam-Webster Online Dictionary defines doctor as, “a learned or authoritative teacher; a person who has earned one of the highest academic degrees conferred by a university.”
 By these definitions, the title belongs to any person receiving a doctoral degree in any field.

 Interactive NP Scope of Practice Law Guide

-Of Course, It’s Not That Simple
+Nurse Practitioner and Doctor – It’s Not That Simple

 As pharmacists, physical therapists, audiologists, and others began requiring doctorate degrees, nurse practitioners followed suit.
 Today, the American Association of Colleges of Nursing (AACN) and the American Association of Nurse Practitioners (AANP) recommend that all new nurse practitioners earn a doctor of nursing practice (DNP).

 Whether nurse practitioners may address themselves as “doctor” has led to a contentious debate between physician-led and nurse-led organizations.
 In 2006, the American Medical Association (AMA) published Resolution 211 (A-06) titled, “Need to Expose and Counter Nurse Doctoral Programs Misrepresentation.”

 This resolution states, “Nurses and other nonphysician providers who hold doctoral degrees and identify themselves as doctors will create confusion, jeopardize patient care, and erode the trust inherent in the true patient-physician relationship.”
 The resolution also asserts, “Patients led to believe they are receiving care from a doctor who is not a physician, but who is a DNP, may put their health at risk.”